scaleflex/react-cloudimage-responsive/README.md

 ###### Type: **Object**

-* `lowQualityPreview.minImgWidth` number (default: 400) - minimal width of an image to load low quality preview image
+* `lowQualityPreview.minImgWidth` number (default: 400) - minimum width of an image to load a low-quality preview image

 Example: